rijuvenator/DisplacedDimuons/Analysis/README.md

   * **tailCumulativePlots.py** produces tail cumulative plots based on the histograms produced by **nMinusOnePlots.py**.
   * **signalMatchEffPlots.py** produces plots parametrizing the reco-gen match efficiency as a function of various quantities, for signal samples.
   * **signalMatchResPlots.py** produces reco-gen resolution plots for various quantities, for signal samples.
+  * **signalVertexFitEffPlots.py** produces plots parametrizing the common vertex fit efficiency as a function of various quantities, for signal samples.
   * **signalTriggerEffPlots.py** produces plots parametrizing the trigger efficiency as a function of various quantities, for signal samples.
 This script is a work in progress.

 <a name="runall"></a>